This is an overview.

 Parameters

-We can simply use either the Debug.Print or MsgBox syntax to demonstrate the use of Range.Address property.
+Use either Debug.Print or MsgBox syntax to see the use of Range.Address property.

-Insert the following code into the module.
-In this VBA code, we are defining a Range object rng that refers to cell B5 on the Data worksheet.
-The address variable stores the absolute address of cell B5 as “$B$5“.
-The Debug.Print statement displays the address in the immediate window.
+The code defines a Range object rng that refers to B5.
+The address variable stores the absolute address of B5 as “$B$5“.
+The Debug.Print statement displays the address in the window.

 Sub Exmple_1()